CvO-Theory/apt/doc/file_format.md

 once.

 Altogether, the file formats are, hopefully, simple and easy to read.
-Just look at some of the sample files to get started!
+Just look at some of the sample files in the nets/ directory to get started!
 For a formal grammar and a more detailed description, take a look into APT.pdf in ./doc/.

 Of course there are also formal definitions of the properties analyzed in our tool.
 Many of these can be found in the document APT.pdf in ./doc/.